Hooded Eye Shadow Placement Trick for Visible Color

 concealer deep set eyes

 Concealer is important for anyone, but especially for deep set eyes.
 The eye shape already creates shadows on the eyes and emphasizes the dark circles.
-If you’re not sure how to conceal properly, check out this helpful post about it.
+If you’re not sure how to conceal properly, check out my updated dark circle concealer tips about it.

-My absolute favorite concealer is *NARS Radiant Creamy Concealer, It’s pigmented, easy to blend, it doesn’t look dry and it lasts well on the skin.
-If you want something more affordable, *Catrice Liquid Camouflage Concealer is a good dupe for that (but I wouldn’t recommend it for dry skin).
+My absolute favorite concealer is *NARS Radiant Creamy Concealer.
+It is pigmented, easy to blend, it does not look dry and it lasts well on the skin.
+If you want something more affordable, *Catrice Liquid Camouflage Concealer is a good budget option, though I would not recommend it for very dry skin.

 how to eye shadow crease colour for deep set eyes

-Here is where you should contour your eye.
-Definitely above the actual crease – almost right under the brows, but do leave a small gap there.
+Here is where you should contour your eye: above the actual crease, almost right under the brows, while still leaving a small gap.
 I used a slightly warm peachy colour.
-A warm colour works well, when you want to soften the area and not draw too much attention to it.
-Use a matte shade!
+A warm matte colour works well when you want to soften the area without drawing too much attention to it.

 Use matte shades to sculpt the eye